 Russell tells the story of a childhood at the highest levels of British aristocracy in Outrageous Fortune: Growing Up at Leeds Castle.
 His father, Lord Ampthill, was Prince Philip’s roommate at boarding school.
 Lord Ampthill also was known as “the Russell baby,” whose paternity and conception were at the heart of a sensational divorce case in the 1920s and a court challenge to his right to the title.

 Lord Amptill’s mother (Lady Ampthill, she of the castle in Ireland) swore that he was the son of her husband, despite the fact that their marriage was never fully consummated.
 (It all had something to do with a bath sponge.)

 Lady Ampthill (the author's grandmother) was a well-recognized figure hunting with the County Galway Foxhounds (the Blazers).
-She rode side saddle well into her later years, until suffering a fatal accident in the hunting field in 1976.To read more, a subscription is needed: Click here to subscribe
+She rode side saddle well into her later years, until suffering a fatal accident in the hunting field in 1976.To read more, a subscription is required.
+Log in or click here to subscribe.